 Despite that first reaction, I now wear my scar with pride.
 I was told that it was a basal cell carcinoma.
 My scar is a daily reminder to myself to stay vigilant, to do my bit to educate others, and to appreciate the life I’ve been given.
 When you go through an experience like that, all of your vanity and inhibition just goes out the window.
 It was my lightbulb moment, when I realised what was really worth worrying about.

 I can’t stress enough the importance of education.
 For myself, it was hearing other peoples’ stories and having the undeniable images in front of me that finally shook me into taking action.
-My workplace has a very strict SunSmart policy, and we always wear personal protection and sunscreen, but you also can’t overlook the importance of checking your body.
-It wasn’t until Diem’s presentation that I learned about taking particular care in the sun when the UV is 3 or above.
+My workplace has a very strict UV protection policy, and we always wear personal protection and sunscreen, but you also can’t overlook the importance of checking your body.
+It wasn’t until Diem’s presentation that I learned about taking care in the sun, particularly when UV is 3 and above.
 Without educating yourself properly, there’s the risk that you just avoid going outside out of fear, and you lose doing what you love.